Is timber frame more expensive than stick built?

 But, in general, building timber-framed houses costs more than typical “stick-built” ones.
 This high price is due to the nature of timber frame structures.
 Traditional wooden frames (with mortise and tenon joinery) are always more expensive than stick construction.
 In addition, it creates point loads in the base of wooden posts that would be nearly impossible to properly carry to the foundation of an existing stick-framed house.

 Some of the most common wood species used are Douglas fir, hemlock, oak, pine and cedar.
-Timber frame homes generally cost more to build than a 2×4" stick built house.
-The reasons for this include the cost of a high-quality wooden frame (compared to inexpensive wooden studs), superior insulation, and the typical use of large areas of glass.
+Timber frame homes generally cost more to build than a 2×4" stick-built house.
+The reasons for this include the cost of a high-quality wooden frame (compared to inexpensive wooden studs), superior insulation, water leak prevention, which is where a waterproofing company comes into play, and the typical use of large areas of glass.
 However, there are ways to keep the cost of a timber frame home low while maintaining the feel of a pole and beam.

 Before you begin the design process, you should know your budget and consider it as you navigate the course of the creation process.
 There will be give-and-take; it's a normal part of the construction process.
 The budget will be one of the first questions you are asked and one of the topics that you will reconsider during your creation experience.
 In terms of materials used, the cost of wood is lower, but not much.